 Studies in animals have shown embryo-foetal toxicity (see section 5.3).
-There are no data from contraception.
+There are no data from the use of lorlatinib in pregnant women.
+Lorlatinib may cause foetal harm when administered to a pregnant woman.

-Lorlatinib is not recommended during pregnancy or for women of childbearing potential not using newborns/infants cannot be excluded.
+Lorlatinib is not recommended during pregnancy or for women of childbearing potential not using contraception.